ilyskies/Cheese-And-Quackers-GS/README.md

 NOW ITS 1:1
 Black lives matter

-# 🎮 GameServer by Snickers
+# 🎮 GameServer by Snickers (remove the first s and swap the ck with gg)
 A simple, fast, and lightweight 1:1 CREATIVE (NOT SKIDDED) game server.
 **Made by cath** 🐱‍💻
 ### Features